Home / Blog / Supply chain planning

 Varox in this picture

-Varox is demand planning software with a generous Free plan for forecasting and delivery-style workflows—useful for building forecast discipline before you scale.
+Varox is demand planning software for forecasting, stock forecasting, inventory replenishment software workflows, and delivery-style planning.
 It does not replace full SCP or APS platforms; validate results against your contracts, policies, and risk tolerance.
-See Plans for Free vs Pro.
+See How it works for the product workflow.

 Try forecasting in the app